Office parties: do you know your responsibilities? | CFIB

 - Limit the number of drinks the company provides by using drink tickets and consider stamping an employee’s hand in exchange for each drink.

-- Hire trained bartenders and instruct them not to serve anyone who seems intoxicated and to advise management if someone was refused service.
+- Hire trained bartenders and instruct them not to serve anyone who seems intoxicated and to advise management if someone is refused service.

 - Close the bar an hour before the end of the event to signal it is coming to a close.
 Do NOT signal last call.